 (Table 2).
-In Labeo rohita, the muscle of fish that were fed manufactured feed exhibited the highest concentration of Cr at 8.464 mg/kg, whereas the control fish displayed the lowest concentration at 1.141 mg/kg.
-Cadmium (Cd) concentrations reached their zenith in the internal organs of the control fish, measuring 3.160 mg/kg, a figure that is markedly elevated compared to the 0.116 mg/kg observed in fish that were nourished with household feed.
+In Labeo rohita, the muscle of fish fed manufactured feed exhibited the highest concentration of Cr at 8.464 mg/kg.
+In contrast, the control fish displayed the lowest concentration at 1.141 mg/kg.
+Cadmium (Cd) concentrations reached their zenith in the internal organs of the control fish, measuring 3.160 mg/kg.
+This figure is markedly elevated compared to the 0.116 mg/kg observed in fish nourished with household feed.

+High levels of lead (Pb) in fish tissue have the potential to harm human health if ingested through food.
+Fish contaminated with Pb can have adverse effects on a person's liver, brain, nervous system, kidneys, and reproductive system.
 Lead (Pb) concentrations were observed to be comparatively low across all treatments; however, they were marginally elevated in the viscera of fish treated with manufactured feed (0.411 mg/kg) and in the control group (0.422 mg/kg).
-Comparably, Oreochromis niloticus exhibited the highest concentrations of chromium (2.228 mg/kg) and cadmium (2.375 mg/kg) within the viscera of specimens that were provided with manufactured feed.
-The control fish muscle exhibited the lowest concentrations of Cr and Pb, recorded at 0.620 mg/kg and 0.095 mg/kg, respectively, suggesting a relatively negligible accumulation of these metals in the absence of supplemental feeding.
+Comparably, Oreochromis niloticus exhibited the highest concentrations of chromium (2.228 mg/kg) and cadmium (2.375 mg/kg) within the viscera of specimens provided with manufactured feed.
+The control fish muscle exhibited the lowest concentrations of Cr and Pb, recorded at 0.620 mg/kg and 0.095 mg/kg, respectively, suggesting a relatively negligible accumulation of these metals without supplemental feeding.
 Following the administration of various commercial fish feeds, Saha et al. (2021) reported the accumulation of several heavy metals in Labeo rohita, including Pb (4.74 mg/kg), Cd (1.02 mg/kg), and Cr (5.49 mg/kg), as well as in Oreochromis niloticus, with concentrations of Pb (8.03 mg/kg), Cd (1.35 mg/kg), and Cr (8.03 mg/kg).
 Reshma et al. (2020) discovered that commercially farmed L. rohita had the greatest chromium (Cr) content (0.623 ± 0.06 mg/kg dry weight), followed by Tilapia nilotica (0.590 ± 0.05 mg/kg), whereas cadmium (Cd) concentrations exhibited the reverse trend.
 T. nilotica (0.004 ± 0.000 mg/kg) exceeds L. rohita (0.0035 ± 0.000 mg/kg).

+According to several studies, Pb metal is a non-essential metal whose use in the body of living things is not yet known, so the presence of this element in excess of normal levels can cause poisoning.
+Pb metal in the body often replaces essential metals in enzyme activity and inhibits enzyme activity.Chronic poisoning caused by Cd metal causes damage to the body's physiological systems such as the kidneys, lungs, heart and blood circulation system.

-In general, fish that were provided with manufactured feed exhibited a propensity to accumulate elevated concentrations of heavy metals, particularly chromium and cadmium, which may be attributable to the components or additives present in commercial formulations.
+In general, fish provided with manufactured feed exhibited a propensity to accumulate elevated concentrations of heavy metals, particularly chromium and cadmium, which may be attributable to the components or additives present in commercial formulations.
 This is consistent with findings by Saha et al. (2018) and Kundu et al. (2017), who discovered that commercial feeds in Bangladesh often include high levels of Cd, Pb, and Cr.
-Viscera samples consistently exhibited elevated metal concentrations compared to muscle tissues, underscoring the liver and digestive tract's function in the processing and storage of metals.
+Viscera samples consistently exhibited elevated metal concentrations compared to muscle tissues, underscoring the liver and digestive tract's function in the processing and storing metals.Various studies report that hydrophobic heavy metals accumulate in aquatic organisms through several mechanisms, namely directly from water through gills or skin (bioconcentration), through absorption from suspended particles (digestion) and through contaminated food (biomagnification).

 Table 03: Proximate Composition analysis after rearing of fishes using different feeds (% Wet basis)